- adam55556

 Easy to work with

 There are also two foundation types, deep and shallow foundations.
-Either soil type can require either type foundation based on several different factors (see below):
+Both cohesive and cohesionless soils can require either type foundation based on several different factors (see below):

 Deep Foundations